bitshares/dev.bitshares.works/docs/bts_guide/tutorials/index.rst

 * :ref:`How to use the CLI wallet to Perform Stealth Transfers in BitShares (wiki) <w-stealth-transfers>`
 * :ref:`Proposed Transaction and  Multi-Signature <proposed-tran>`

+.. _wallet-cli-tutorials:

 Wallet / CLI
 =====================

-* `Where to fund BitShares Public Full Node <https://github.com/bitshares/bitshares-ui/blob/staging/app/api/apiConfig.js>`_
 * :ref:`How to connect and use the CLI-Wallet <run-cli-wallet-steps>`
 * :ref:`How to setup Network and Wallet Configuration <network-setups>`
 * :ref:`How to transferring Funds by using the CLI-Wallet <transfering-funds-cli-wallet>`
-* :ref:`howto-import-gui-wallet-account-cli`
+* :ref:`How to import a GUI-Wallet Account into CLI-Wallet <howto-import-gui-wallet-account-cli>`
+* `Where to find BitShares Public Full Nodes <https://github.com/bitshares/bitshares-ui/blob/staging/app/api/apiConfig.js>`_

 Witness (Full) node Guide
 ====================